CrimsonCard 101

 Bursar Account, Financial Aid and how it relates to CrimsonCash

-The University will send your bursar bill to you on the third Thursday of every month.
-That bill is due to be paid by the 10th of the following month.
+Bursar bills are sent on the third Thursday of each month and are due by the 10th of the following month.

 How does my bursar bill relate to my CrimsonCard?